 Rottweilers might be the quintessential guard dog, with their large size and imposing allure.
 The good thing is that these pups are softies with the ones they love.

-This massive dog is calm and courageous, and while they stay alert, will generally be self-assured and confident.
+Wondering if a Rottie is the right choice for your home?
+Our team of experts share that this massive dog is calm and courageous, and while they stay alert, will generally be self-assured and confident.
 Rottweilers aren’t usually overtly friendly and tend to stay on the aloof side.
 They don’t take easily to strangers and new people need to gain their confidence slowly.
 In contrast, those that know Rotties understand they are fiercely loyal.
-This breed has an innate desire to protect their own and because of it, they make amazing guardians!
+This breed has an innate desire to protect their own and because of it, we think they make amazing guardians!

 Despite their sweet nature, these dogs are often surrendered to pounds or just abandoned!
 We recommend you check these local rescues before considering buying.
 Rescues always have lovely pups in need of their forever home:

 8 to 12 years

 These teddy-bear-looking pups can be anything but sweet!
 Chow Chows are the epitome of antisocial dogs.
 They don’t like to mingle or meet new friends and can be outright aggressive with other dogs.
 However, they will protect their humans.

 This breed was created to be a dedicated herding dog and as guardians for families.
 Our experts say they are fiercely loyal to their people and because of it, early socialisation is essential.
 Getting them used to other dogs and new people will ensure they stay amicable even with strangers.